-“Rene Meulensteen was brought to Fulham to assist Martin and today was offered the challenge and opportunity to step in for Martin,” Khan said.
+“Rene Meulensteen was brought to Fulham to assist Martin and today was offered the challenge and opportunity to step in for Martin.
 I thank Rene for accepting and now we move forward.
 I have great confidence in Rene and high expectations for our squad to respond.”

 Meulensteen, whose first game game will be a home derby against Tottenham on Wednesday evening, said:

 “I appreciate the faith Mr. Khan has put in me and will do my very best to honour his trust.
 We aim to get Fulham back on track, starting Wednesday night.”